ryanallen/words-of-my-perfect-teacher/README.md

 Accordingly, for seven weeks he did not teach, until [Brahmā](#brahmā) and [Indra](#indra) begged him to turn the [Wheel of Dharma](#wheel-of-dharma).

 Furthermore, if those who hold the authentic teaching do not explain it, it is difficult for the [Dharma](#dharma) to be of any real benefit to beings.
-An example is the great [Smrtijnana](#smrtijnana) of India, who came to Tibet because his mother had been reborn there in one of the ephemeral [hells](#hell).
-His interpreter died on the journey, and [Smrtijnana](#smrtijnana), who was wandering around the province of Kham unable to speak a word of the language, became a shepherd and died there without having been of very much benefit to anyone.
+An example is the great [Smṛtijñāna](#smṛtijñāna) of India, who came to Tibet because his mother had been reborn there in one of the ephemeral [hells](#hell).
+His interpreter died on the journey, and [Smṛtijñāna](#smṛtijñāna), who was wandering around the province of Kham unable to speak a word of the language, became a shepherd and died there without having been of very much benefit to anyone.
 When [Jowo Atīśa](#atīśa) later arrived in Tibet and learned what had happened, he cried out: "How sad!
 Tibetans, your [merit](#merit) is weak!
-Nowhere in India, East or West, was there a [paṇḍita](#paṇḍita) better than [Smrtijnana](#smrtijnana)," and, placing his hands together, he wept.
+Nowhere in India, East or West, was there a [paṇḍita](#paṇḍita) better than [Smṛtijñāna](#smṛtijñāna)," and, placing his hands together, he wept.

 For us, the [Buddha Śākyamuni](#śākyamuni) has turned the [Wheel of the Dharma](#wheel-of-dharma) on three [levels](#levels) and, manifesting an inconceivable number of forms according to the needs and capacities of those to be helped, leads disciples through the nine [vehicle](#vehicle)s of his teaching to maturity and [liberation](#liberation).